 The FilmArray Blood Culture Identification (BCID) Panel is a qualitative multiplexed nucleic acidbased in vitro diagnostic test intended for use with the FilmArray Instrument.
 The BCID Panel is capable of simultaneous detection and identification of multiple bacterial and yeast nucleic acids and select genetic determinants of antimicrobial resistance.
 The BCID assay is performed directly on positive blood culture samples that demonstrate the presence of organisms as determined by Gram stain.
-The following gram-positive bacteria, gram-negative bacteria, and veast are identified using the BCID Panel: Enterococcus, Listeria monocytogenes, Staphylococci (including specific differentiation of Staphylococcus aureus), Streptococci (with specific differentiation of S. agalactiae, S. pneumoniae, and S. pyogenes), Acinetobacter baumannii, Enterobacteriaceae (including specific differentiation of the Enterobacter cloacae complex, Escherichia coli, Klebsiella oxytoca, Klebsiella pneumoniae, Proteus, and Serratia marcescens).
-Haemophilus influenzae, Neisseria meningitidis, Pseudomonas aeruginosa, Candida albicans, Candida glabrata, Candida krusei, Candida parapsilosis, and Candida tropicalis.
-The BCID Panel also contains assays for the detection of genetic determinants of resistance to methicillin (mecA). vancomycin (vanA and vanB), and carbapenems (blakPc) to aid in the identification of potentially antimicrobial resistant organisms.
-The antimicrobial resistance gene detected may or may not be associated with the agent responsible for disease.
+The following gram-positive bacteria, gram-negative bacteria, and yeast are identified using the BCID Panel: Enterococcus, Listeria monocytogenes, Staphylococci (including specific differentiation of Staphylococcus aureus), Streptococci (with specific differentiation of S. agalactiae, S. pneumoniae, and S. pyogenes), Acinetobacter baumannii, Enterobacteriaceae (including specific differentiation of the Enterobacter cloacae complex, Escherichia coli, Klebsiella oxytoca, Klebsiella pneumoniae, Proteus, and Serratia marcescens), Haemophilus influenzae, Neisseria meningitidis, Pseudomonas aeruginosa, Candida albicans, Candida glabrata, Candida krusei, Candida parapsilosis, and Candida tropicalis.
+The BCID Panel also contains assays for the detection of genetic determinants of resistance to methicillin (mecA), vancomycin (vanA and vanB), and carbapenems (bla{KPC}) to aid in the identification of potentially antimicrobial resistant organisms.
 Negative results for these select antimicrobial resistance gene assays do not indicate susceptibility, as multiple mechanisms of resistance to methicillin, vancomycin, and carbapenems exist.